 Julia W Mason, MS MD (US)

-Julia W Mason, MS MD FAAP (US)
+Julia W Mason, MS MD FAAP.
+Founding board member (US).

 Dr. Julia Mason is a board-certified pediatrician and Fellow of the American Academy of Pediatrics.
 She is a graduate of the University of Illinois (MS in Nutritional Science, MD).
 She completed residency training in Pediatrics at Children's Hospital Los Angeles.
 Dr. Mason has a busy pediatrics practice; in the past several years she's encountered increasing numbers of gender dysphoric adolescents, most with neurodevelopmental challenges or psychiatric comorbidities.
 Dr. Mason contributes to KevinMD on the topic of gender dysphoria.